 * In The Case That Your Custom Bat Becomes Defective, Manufacturer Warranty Replacements Will NOT Be Custom Models *

 Your specs, your style, your bat!

 Louisville Slugger Custom Bats are the result of over 130 years of high-level craftsmanship and technology combined with players' individual preferences and style.
 Whether you're looking for MLB Prime wood bats, fastpitch softball bats, or a baseball bat, you can now customize one to your own liking.
 These make the perfect gift for a friend, a child, or a loved one.
 Start by choosing what type of model you'd like to design, customize everything from the end cap to the knob, and then personalize it with up to nine characters how you see fit.
 There are up to 21 different base colors (both in matte and gloss finish), 18 different grip colors, and you can either start from scratch or begin with a featured design.
 Once you've completed your perfect custom bat, let us build it!
-Keep in mind that all custom bat orders take anywhere from four to six weeks for delivery from the time of purchase.
+Keep in mind that all custom bat orders take anywhere from seven to nine weeks for delivery from the time of purchase.
 With the Louisville Slugger custom bat builder, you have access to thousands of different colorways at your fingertips.

 Customizable Models include: the Prime, the Solo, the LXT, and a multitude of wood bat options in ash, birch, and maple options.
 Try you hand at it now!

 NOTE: Once an order is placed, no changes can be made.

 Do you have any questions about your order or the Louisville Slugger custom bats in general?
 Feel free to consult the "Help" button at the bottom of the custom bat builder interface.
 You can also call Louisville Slugger's customer service at 800-986-5614 or you can reach the JustBats.com Customer Coaches at 866-321-2287.
 Remember, we'll be here for you from click to hit!

 Questions and Answers (1)